serhiy-smirnov/CarND-LaneLines-P1/writeup_template.md

 When we drive, we use our eyes to decide where to go.
 The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
 Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

-In this project you will detect lane lines in images using Python and OpenCV.
+In this project I detect lane lines in discrete image files and video clips using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

-To complete the project, two files will be submitted: a file containing project code and a file containing a brief write up explaining your solution.
-We have included template files to be used both for the [code](https://github.com/udacity/CarND-LaneLines-P1/blob/master/P1.ipynb) and the [writeup](https://github.com/udacity/CarND-LaneLines-P1/blob/master/writeup_template.md).The code file is called P1.ipynb and the writeup template is writeup_template.md
+To complete the project, two files will be submitted: a file containing project code and a file containing a brief write up explaining my solution.
+The code file is called P1.ipynb and the writeup file is this README.md

-To meet specifications in the project, take a look at the requirements in the [project rubric](https://review.udacity.com/#!/rubrics/322/view)
+By submiting the project I ensure that the results meet the requirements in the [project rubric](https://review.udacity.com/#!/rubrics/322/view)

 Project goals
 ---